-Re-sorting them tomorrow will be easy-peasy so don’t shoot yourself in the foot when it turns out you can’t get back to laundry this week, after all.
+Re-sorting the dirty laundry mountain tomorrow will be easy-peasy so don’t shoot yourself in the foot when it turns out you can’t get back to laundry this week, after all.

 Quick Reference for How to Catch Up On Laundry

-This is a long post, I know, so I’m creating a one-page quick reference with all the steps for catching up your laundry at home.
+This is a long post, I know, so I’m creating a one-page quick reference with all the steps for how to catch up on your laundry at home.
 I’m fighting my perfectionist side that wants to have it done before I post this.
 I promise it’ll be available soon.
 [UPDATE: Here it is!
 To download the quick reference guide of how to catch up on laundry step-by-step (shown below), click here.]

 I’ve also summarized the steps below.